White Stallion Ranch Activities

 If you’ve never tried climbing before, here’s your chance to experience it in an incredible setting.
 If you’re an experienced climber, you will definitely be challenged by our climbs!
 If you are a beginner, you will experience the accomplishment of completing your very first climb.
 We provide all the necessary climbing gear; helmets, shoes and hardware.

 The climbing program is based on top roped bouldering and top roped single pitch climbing.
 Climbs range from 30′ to 60′ with difficulty ratings from 5.3 to 5.12+ with every rating in between.
 We currently offer 30 different routes and we’re still expanding.
 Climbing is offered 3 days a week, with two 2-hour climbs.
-You’ll experience all the conveniences of a climbing gym with the added thrill and challenges of real rock and the beauty of the Tucson Mountains.
+You’ll experience all the conveniences of a climbing gym with the added thrill and challenges of real rock, fantastic weather and the beauty of the Tucson Mountains.
 Team Building Programs are also offered through our climbing program, please inquire for details.

 $85. per person 2 hour climb